 As of the date of this report, Mr. Antonio Corpas is the Company's Chief Executive Officer, legal representative, in charge of daily management and Authorized Manager towards the Regulator (Dirigeant Agréé).
 He was appointed on 18 April 2018.
-His mandate was renewed on 11 April 2019.
+His mandate was renewed on 12 April 2019 (with effect as of 3 May 2019).

-As of 31 December 2019 and as of the date of this report, the legal representative of the branch in France is Mr. Thierry Jouseau (Mandataire Général).
+As of 31 December 2020 and as of the date of this report, the legal representative of the branch in France is Mr. Thierry Jouseau (Mandataire Général).
 He was appointed on 6 June 2019.

-Whenever applicable, the figures presented in this report are derived from Audited Financial Statements for the years ended 31 December 2019 and 2018, which have been prepared in accordance with the Luxembourg law of 8 December 1994 on the accounts of insurance and reinsurance undertakings, as amended (the "Law") and in compliance with the generally accepted accounting policies for the insurance and reinsurance industry in the Grand Duchy of Luxembourg.
+Whenever applicable, the figures presented in this report are derived from Audited Financial Statements for the years ended 31 December 2020 and 2019, which have been prepared in accordance with the Luxembourg law of 8 December 1994 on the accounts of insurance and reinsurance undertakings, as amended (the "Law") and in compliance with the generally accepted accounting policies for the insurance and reinsurance industry in the Grand Duchy of Luxembourg.
 The accounting policies and the valuation rules are determined and applied by the Board of Directors.